 Learn how to develop awesome power using Aikido martial arts techniques.
-You can step onto the fast-track to Aiki skills with the unique Aikido Success Blueprint collection.
+Fast-track your Aiki skills with our unique Aikido Success Blueprint collection.

 It offers you valuable secrets.

-There are dozens of excellent martial arts, that can teach you many useful skills.
-In most, you will learn how to discipline your mind and body, develop confidence, speed, strength, power, stamina, flexibility, plus... devastating self defence techniques!
+There are dozens of excellent martial arts, that teach useful skills.
+You will learn how to discipline your mind and body, develop confidence, speed, strength, power, stamina, flexibility, plus... devastating self defence techniques!

-They tend to focus on a particular area, and depend on what you want from your training.
-You may have an interest in Western, Chinese, or Japanese arts.
+They tend to focus on a particular area, and depend on what you want from your training - Western, Chinese, or Japanese arts.
 For example...

 1 - Learn how to punch with power, try Boxing.

 2 - How to punch and kick, try Karate, Kung Fu or Kickboxing.

 3 - Grappling, or groundwork, try Wrestling, Judo or BJJ.

 4 - To learn how to evade, control and throw, try Aikido or Jujutsu.

 Here, I will focus on some of the unique Aikido Martial Arts techniques, and how they may be of use to you.
 Bare in mind that complicated techniques that work well in training, are less likely to work in a street fight situation.